Dieshen/JellyUI/src/Vibe.UI/README.md

 ## CSS Variables

-Vibe.UI uses CSS variables for theming.
+VibeUI uses CSS variables for theming.
 Here are the main variables:

 | Variable | Purpose |
 |----------|---------|